alanepontesw/big-data-design-systems/README.md

     * > You can monitor your **estimated AWS charges** using Amazon CloudWatch.
     **Billing metric data is stored in the US East (N. Virginia)** region and represents worldwide charges.
 This data includes the estimated charges for every service in AWS that you use, in addition to the estimated overall total of your AWS charges. **The alarm triggers when your account billing exceeds the threshold you specify**. **It triggers only when actual billing exceeds the threshold.** It does **not use projections based on your usage so far in the month.**[*](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html)
   * S3 [*](https://www.amazonaws.cn/en/s3/faqs/)
+    * Multi AZ in general, except when S3 IA One Zone.
     * **Offers a highly-scalable, reliable, and low-latency data storage** infrastructure at very low costs.

     * **A simple webservice interface** you can use to **store and retrieve any amount of data**, at any time, from anywhere on the web.